Developers

 1. 1 git clone https://github.com/ieeta-pt/Biochef and npm install.

-2. 2 (Optional) install Emscripten 3.1.65 and run npm run build-wasm to rebuild WASM modules from source.
+2. 2 (Optional) install Emscripten 3.1.65 and run npm run build-wasm to rebuild the SPA's bundled GTO modules from source.
+Hub CI uses Emscripten 4.0.18 for new recipes.

 3. 3 npm start and open http://localhost:8082.